eng-gabrielscardoso/gabrielscardoso/README.md

 Before installation make sure to have the most recent version of Docker and Docker Compose installed in your system.

-For a fresh installation you must run the following command to install the dependencies without necessity do installation of any SDK:
+For a fresh installation you must run the following command to install the dependencies without the necessity do the installation of any SDK:

 ```sh
 docker run --rm \